Measuring Up to the Resilience Challenge

 · bring forward evidence about what works for enhancing the resilience of people and systems in differing contexts.

-Through a rich two-day program of plenary sessions, panels, and papers, the conference shared innovations, showcased established resilience measurement and learning methods, and demonstrated how these approaches are generating practical insights as well as knowledge that informs action.
+Through a rich two-day program of plenary sessions, panels, and papers, the conference shared innovations, showcased established resilience measurement and learning methods, and demonstrated how these approaches are generating practical insights and knowledge that informs action.
 The conference was followed by a convening and skills-building day, during which delegates collaborated in agenda-setting sessions to develop resilience measurement, evidence and learning outputs and recommendations which can guide the global resilience field.
-The skills-building sessions offere opportunities to engage with leading RMEL experts.
-Outcomes from the conference will be reported through a series of online and print fora.

 The RMEL Conference 2018 was hosted by the Resilience Measurement, Evidence and Learning Community of Practice (RMEL CoP), in conjunction with members and partners, with a shared commitment to strengthening the evidence base for resilience investments.